-Annie & Christy-Lee met when they were just 12 years old.
-Christy-Lee’s family had moved from Sydney to rural NSW and started attending the same church as Annie’s family.
+Annie and Christy-Lee met when they were just twelve years old.
+Christy-Lee’s family had moved from Sydney to rural New South Wales and started attending the same church as Annie’s family.
 However, it wasn’t until some time later that love began to blossom.
 They eloped, with a handful of family members, in a simple but beautiful ceremony at Lincoln Rock in the Blue Mountains.

-When she came home, she walked through the house while ‘ Like Real People Do’ by Hozier playing in the background and eventually found me waiting for her in the backyard garden [that featured a beautiful fountain and all!] ready to ask one special question.
+When she came home, she walked through the house while ‘ Like Real People Do’ by Hozier played in the background, and she eventually found me waiting for her in the backyard garden (that featured a beautiful fountain and all!) ready to ask one particular question.

 A: We were engaged for a little over two years.
-We wanted to get married so much sooner, and considered going overseas instead of waiting for the Australian government to change the law, but in the end, we were thankful we waited and could do it with all our family in toe.
+We wanted to get married so much sooner and considered going overseas instead of waiting for the Australian government to change the law, but in the end, we were thankful we waited and could do it with all our family in tow.

-We organised everything through the Elopement Collective and on their suggestion settled for the Blue Mountains.
-The area has a lot of history for us as a couple, and so we were excited to have our ceremony at Lincoln Rock.
+We organised everything through the Elopement Collective and, on their suggestion, settled for the Blue Mountains.
+The area has a lot of history for us as a couple, so we were excited to have our ceremony at Lincoln Rock.

-DWH: Your styling & outfits were simple, but beautiful, can you tell us more?
+Your styling and outfits were simple but beautiful.
+Can you tell us more?

 A & C: We didn’t need to do a lot.
-We asked some friends to do some floral arrangements and decorated the house a little, but otherwise, let the ceremony location, and our love story, speak for itself.
+We asked some friends to make some floral arrangements and decorated the house a little, but otherwise, we let the ceremony location and our love story speak for itself.

 C: I’m not one for shopping or dresses.
 I looked on ASOS at the bridal range and found a dress that I liked.
 I ordered it, tried it on, and that was that!
 I kept it in the cupboard until the week of the wedding, that’s when my Mum forced me to try it on again so that she could hem it!

 A: I also brought a dress from ASOS, but I wasn’t sold on it when it arrived.
-It was really important to me that I felt like myself, and I don’t really wear dresses very often.
+It was essential that I felt like myself, and I don’t really wear dresses very often.
 So, I went on the hunt for something else!
-I ended up wearing a pair of pink pants, that I fell in love with, and a white top.
+I wore a pair of pink pants that I fell in love with, and a white top.
 I felt like me, and that was really wonderful.

-A & C: Just do it your own way.
+A & C: Do it your own way.
 If you want to elope – do it.
-If you want to elope but also have some family and friends there – make it happen, we did!
+If you want to elope but also have some family and friends there – make it happen.
+We did!
 And, if you want to have pizza for dinner, that’s okay too.
-Turns out everyone is a fan of pizza!
+It turns out everyone is a fan of pizza!